AdobeDocs/target.de-DE/help/c-activities/r-success-metrics/success-metrics.md

 Erfolgsmetriken [!DNL Target]werden vorkonfiguriert und bieten optimale Optionen für Berichte- und Verfolgungszwecke.

-Standardmäßig sind die Ereignis für die Konvertierung auf &quot;Anzahl[!UICONTROL erhöhen und Benutzer in Aktivität]belassen&quot;eingestellt.
-Konversionen werden nur einmal gezählt, keine wiederholten Konvertierungen gezählt und der Besucher sieht immer den Inhalt der Aktivität.
+By default, conversion events are set to &quot;[!UICONTROL Increment count &amp; keep user in activity].&quot; Konversionen werden nur einmal gezählt, keine wiederholten Konvertierungen gezählt und der Besucher sieht immer den Inhalt der Aktivität.

 Revenue metrics that are set to &quot;[!UICONTROL Increment count &amp; keep user in activity]&quot; log order details only for the first order made by the same visitor.
 All subsequent orders increase conversion count, but will not add revenue to RPV/AOV/Sales, and will not be included in the [!UICONTROL Order Details] report.